 I have been to the London School of Economics and Law, to London Business School, to University College London, and to Imperial College London and think that King’s Bush House offers the newest facility.

 Of course, you should rather focus on the content of the programmes and not on the facilities but it was always a joy to enter King’s Bush House, which enhanced the study experience.

 As a University of London student, you will also have the possibility to receive library cards for all of its colleges.

-I made full use of this and visited the library of University College London and the library at the Senate House of the University of London.
+Make full use of this and visit the libraries of University College London and of the Senate House at the University of London.

 Near the Strand campus, you can find King’s iconic Maughaun Library.